NepuShiro/raweb/README.md

 1. Clone this repo into a new folder `git clone https://github.com/NepuShiro/raweb.git`
 2. Open a new terminal and run `npm init -y` to Initialize the Node Project.
 3. Install express `npm install express`
+4. Install dotenv `npm install dotenv`
-4. Install pkg `npm install -g pkg`
+5. Install pkg `npm install -g pkg`
-5. Then run `npm run package` to build the EXE.
+6. Then run `npm run package` to build the EXE.

 ## Guides